Opel Manta: TE 2800

 The TE2800 was a totally different project that Opel refused to endorse.
 A Belgian company called Transeurop Engineering also wanted to increase the engine power of the Manta A and installed the 2.8-litre CIH inline-six from the Commodore in a Manta in 1971.
 Transeurop entered the car in the 1971 Tour of Belgium (part of the European Rally Championship; driver Chris Tuerlinx finished in seventh place).
 Opel had also tried the six-cylinder engine layout in 1971 and 1972 but with no success.
-The cars were deemed too expensive to build, and the market was overwhelmed at the time with big-engine cars.
+The cars were deemed too expensive to build, and the market was oversaturated with big-engined cars at the time.

 Transeurop Engineering did not agree, and a Commodore 2.8GS engine was fitted into the engine bay of the Manta 1.9SR.
 The radiator, the bonnet, the front engine supports and part of the front section, the rear axle, and the transmission all needed to be changed.
-Transeurop Engineering turned to Opel's best tuner of the time, Steinmetz, who supplied a new fibreglass bonnet with a large bulge on it to make room for the engine, a set of widened arches, and a special front bumper integrated with the lower front spoiler, all to make room for the changes that needed to be made to the car's front end construction.
+Transeurop Engineering turned to the then foremost Opel tuner, Steinmetz, who supplied a new fibreglass bonnet with a large bulge on it to make room for the engine, a set of widened arches, and a special front bumper integrated with the lower front spoiler, all to make room for the changes that needed to be made to the car's front end construction.
 Much of the front was cut out and replaced with other parts being mounted further to the ground in order to give room for the radiator.
 A closed radiator system was installed so that the radiator had a water tank in the engine bay (like modern cars).
 Originally, Opel and General Motors Continental (GM's Belgian subsidiary) was to supply the Manta bodies and engines for the conversion, but by the time the first production TE2800s were completed in 1973 the energy crisis had struck and the management of both Opel and General Motors Continental had changed.
 Planned production levels had been five cars per day originally; in the end a total of 79 cars were made and sold through Steinmetz in Germany, branded not as Opels but as TE2800s.
 Opel did not want the Opel brand on the cars and all Opel badging was removed from the cars and replaced by the "TE" logo.